ethmarks/ethmarks.github.io/content/posts/hugoswitch.md

 ### Less Powerful

 To process and render templates, build.py used hardcoded Python functions that searched for text that matched a regex, extracted it, processed it, and injected the result back in.
-For example, there was one function, `parse_iframe()`, that implemented the [MFM iFrame tag](/posts/mfm#iframes).
+For example, there was one function, `parse_iframe()`, that implemented the [MFM iframe tag](/posts/mfm#iframes).

 ```python
 def parse_iframe(body):